AdRoll/baker/content/en/docs/How To/create_upload.md

 The `New` key in the `UploadDesc` object should be set to a function returning an Upload.

-The function receives a [UploadParams](https://pkg.go.dev/github.com/AdRoll/baker#UploadParams) object and returns an instance of [Upload](https://pkg.go.dev/github.com/AdRoll/baker#Upload).
+The function receives an [UploadParams](https://pkg.go.dev/github.com/AdRoll/baker#UploadParams) object and returns an instance of [Upload](https://pkg.go.dev/github.com/AdRoll/baker#Upload).

 It should verify the configuration, accessed via `UploadParams.DecodedConfig` and initialize